dtcc-platform/dtcc-builder/doc/paper-joss-2022/paper.md

 is to utilize the special geometry of city models to reduce the 3D mesh generation problem to a 2D problem.
 A 2D mesh respecting the polygonal footprints of buildings is generated and then layered to create a 3D mesh.
-Building heights and ground height are incorporated through a PDE-based smoothing process.
 Building heights and ground height are incorporated through a PDE-based smoothing process as described by [@naserentinDigitalTwinsCity2022].

 DTCC Builder is implemented in C++ and makes use of several open-source packages, notably FEniCS